bketelsen/storyblog/content/posts/win-the-dev-box.md

 Finally, change your starting directory too, by modifying the "startingDirectory" value.
 Change `YOURUSER` to the username you chose when you installed WSL.
 Mine was `bjk`.

+### Sidebar

+In the last step we set the starting directory for Windows Terminal's Ubuntu instance to `//wsl$/Ubuntu/home/bjk`.
+This is an awesome little trick you can use from the Windows side of things to browse your WSL file system.
+Sometimes Windows Explorer is much easier than using some bash commands to move files around.
+Speaking of bash commands, by default your `C:\` drive is mounted in WSL at `/mnt/c`.
+How awesome is that?
+You can do all kinds of crazy things using these interop tricks.
+See the references and links below for more.

 ## References and Further Information